sakshit2004/Pong/README.md

 ## Overview

 This project is a simple implementation of the classic Pong game using Java and Swing.
-It features a two-player mode where one player controls the paddle using the mouse, and the other player uses keyboard controls.

 ## Features

 - Ball movement, paddle control, and collision detection.
-- Two-player mode with mouse and keyboard controls.
 - Adaptive and predictive movement for the computer-controlled opponent.
 - Scoring logic and speed increment after a certain number of bounces.